vince-gasimov/NumPy/README.md

 The materials in this repository are structured to guide you from basic array creation to advanced array manipulation and mathematical operations.

-•⁠  ⁠Comparing list and array by advanced mathematical operations •⁠  ⁠Create Arrays from Built-in Method
+* ⁠Comparing list and array by advanced mathematical operations
+* ⁠Create Arrays from Built-in Method
-•⁠  ⁠Various Built-in Methods
+* Various Built-in Methods
-•⁠  ⁠rand & randn & randint
+* rand & randn & randint
-•⁠  ⁠max & argmax & min & argmin
+* ⁠max & argmax & min & argmin
-•⁠  ⁠Concatenation of the Arrays
+* Concatenation of the Arrays
-•⁠  ⁠Splitting of the Array
+* Splitting of the Array
-•⁠  ⁠Sorting of the Arrays
+* Sorting of the Arrays
-•⁠  ⁠Numpy Indexing & Selection
+* Numpy Indexing & Selection
-•⁠  ⁠Indexing & Slicing
+* Indexing & Slicing
-•⁠  ⁠Selection on a Condition
+* Selection on a Condition
-•⁠  Broadcasting
+* Broadcasting
-•⁠  Arithmetic Operations & Universal Array Functions •⁠  Statistical Calculations
+* Arithmetic Operations & Universal Array Functions
+* Statistical Calculations

 ## 🤝 Contributing